-A non-governmental organization (as either a subgrantee or subcontractor) must meet the following criteria:
+A non-governmental organization (as either a direct grantee or subgrantee or subcontractor) must meet the following criteria:

-- Be duly organized, in existence, and in good standing at least six months before entering into a fiscal agreement with a BSCC grantee; - Non-governmental organizations (NGO) that have recently reorganized or have merged with other qualified non-governmental entities that were in existence prior to the six-month date are also eligible, provided all necessary agreements have been executed and filed with the California Secretary of State prior to the effective date of the BSCC grantee and NGO fiscal agreement. - Be registered with the California Secretary of State's Office, if applicable; - Have a valid business license, if required by the applicable local jurisdiction; - Have a valid Employer Identification Number (EIN) or Taxpayer ID (if sole proprietorship); - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable; and - Have a physical address (an exception can be made for an Indian Tribe)...
+- Be duly organized, in existence, and in good standing as an applicant as of December 14, 2018, and as a subrecipient of a BSCC grantee, at least six months before entering into a fiscal agreement with a BSCC grantee; - Non-governmental organizations (NGO) that have recently reorganized or have merged with other qualified non-governmental entities that were in existence prior to the six-month date are also eligible, provided all necessary agreements have been executed and filed with the California Secretary of State prior to the effective date of the BSCC grantee and NGO fiscal agreement. - Be registered with the California Secretary of State's Office, if applicable; - Have a valid business license, if required by the applicable local jurisdiction; - Have a valid Employer Identification Number (EIN) or Taxpayer ID (if sole proprietorship); - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable; and - Have a physical address (an exception can be made for an Indian Tribe)...